 While business is going well, Sarah suspects that some of the freelancers she’s worked with have overcharged her.
 In addition, she’s wondering if she should raise her rates.
 Her projects never seem to be completed by the agreed deadlines.

 For these reasons, Sarah starts looking at employee monitoring systems.
 She’s torn between two choices: a time-logging system or a time and activity tracking tool, like Hubstaff.

 Will the time-logging tool improve the business?
 Assuming no one abuses it, yes.

 Will it help me avoid liabilities?
 Probably not.

-Will it help with internal investigations or issue prevention?
+Will it help with issue prevention?
 No.